Cireo/sixen/FORMAL_RULES.md

 # 8. Game End

-The game ends under the following condition:
+The game ends under any of the following conditions:

+1. **Number Deck Exhausted**: If the Number Deck runs out (no cards remain to draw), the game ends immediately.

-- A Player, on their turn, draws a Number Card but has **no legal play** on any Stack **and** no Face Cards remain.
+2. **Stuck Player Returns**: A Player, on their turn, draws a Number Card but has **no legal play** on any Stack **and** no Face Cards remain.
    - That Player keeps the card unplayed.
    - Play continues.
    - **When the turn returns to that same Player, the game ends immediately.**

 ---